dcmb-courses/bioinf606-2019/class-material/day4-clusters.md

 - Once in your directory, create a subdirectory for today's segment

   <pre>
-  mkdir day4_cluster
+  mkdir day4
-  cd day4_cluster
+  cd day4
   </pre>

-- download the [data](https://github.com/bioboot/web-2016/raw/gh-pages/class-material/read_counts_by_region.tar.gz) for today to FLUX
+- download and extract the [data](https://github.com/bioboot/web-2016/raw/gh-pages/class-material/read_counts_by_region.tar.gz) for today to FLUX
   - Note that you can view a render of this [notebook](https://github.com/bioboot/web-2016/blob/gh-pages/class-material/read_counts_by_region.ipynb) directly on GitHub as well!

   <pre>